 So I found myself back in the Duke of York's watching Dr Faustus again last night - there was a pair of £15 tickets on the front row so I couldn't resist.
-Following the performance there was Q&A with director Jamie Lloyd, Kit Harington plus Craig Stein, Brian Gilligan and Garmon Rhys.
+Following the performance, there was Q&A with director Jamie Lloyd, Kit Harington plus Craig Stein, Brian Gilligan and Garmon Rhys.

-Chairs were set up on the tiny bit of stage that protrudes from underneath the safety curtain behind which the clean up operation could be heard.
+Chairs were set up on the tiny bit of stage that protrudes from underneath the safety curtain behind which the clean-up operation could be heard.
 Jamie Lloyd said he felt for the stage management team who had the big job of cleaning up after each performance (puke of various colours, soil, flour, poo, blood and food).

-Everyone was in relaxed and jovial mood which made for an often amusing discussion.
+Everyone was in a relaxed and jovial mood which made for an often amusing discussion.
 Here are some of the highlights: